Seagate Technology Holdings plc [STX] stock Initiated by Exane BNP Paribas analyst, price target now $70

 Trading performance analysis for STX stock

-Seagate Technology Holdings plc [STX] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.02.
-With this latest performance, STX shares dropped by -10.92% in over the last four-week period, additionally sinking by -37.06% over the last 6 months – not to mention a drop of -34.15% in the past year of trading.
+Seagate Technology Holdings plc [STX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 9.50.
+With this latest performance, STX shares gained by 4.71% in over the last four-week period, additionally sinking by -26.80% over the last 6 months – not to mention a drop of -34.95% in the past year of trading.

 Seagate Technology Holdings plc [STX]: A deeper dive into fundamental analysis